shtesh/stickman/README.md

 # stickman
 Stickman

 Description: Stickman is a word-guessing game.
-The game sets up a secret word and the player tries to guess it by suggesting letters within a certain number of guesses.
+The game sets up a secret word and the player tries to guess it by suggesting letters within a certain given number of guesses.

 Game objective: The end goal of the game is to guess the secret word in a defined number of attempts.

 Remaining lives count: Throughout the game, the player is notified of the lives remaining.
-In case of wrong letter suggestion, the wrong letter is printed on the game screen to facilitate erroneous suggestions log keeping for the player.

 Game theme: The secret word belongs to a certain category, announced to the player upon game start.